We are based in North West Cumbria, centred roughly around Cockermouth.

 Moved to Lincolnshire, but not before creating some lovely recorder arrangements of classical music for us.

-Moved to the south of the county.
+An accomplished fiddle player as well as a reliable recorderist, Kathleen moved to the south of the county some years ago.
 We still see her occasionally when she ventures north with Santa's reindeer.

 SHARON TAYLOR 2002-2006